thoughtbot/ios-on-rails/book/iOS/add_an_event_view_controller.md

 We use static strings as cell identifiers, since there's no need to create a new instance of the identifier every time we want to use it.
 This is why we are using `HUMEventCellIdentifier` here instead of a string literal like `@"cell"`.

-To create a static string, place `static NSString *const HUMEventCellIdentifier = @"HUMEventCellIdentifier";` inside your `HUMEventViewController` implementation file.
+Create a static string named `HUMEventCellIdentifier` and place it just below your imports.
 Now you can refer to this `@"HUMEventCellIdentifier"` string as `HUMEventCellIdentifier` throughout the file.

 	// HUMEventViewController.m

+	#import "HUMEventViewController.h"

+	static NSString *const HUMEventCellIdentifier = @"HUMEventCellIdentifier";

+	...

 	- (void)viewDidLoad
 	{